-The aim of the Peace and Justice Initiative is to encourage the national adoption of laws under which crimes against humanity, genocide and war crimes can be prosecuted.
-Our ultimate goal is universal national implementation of the ICC Statute.
+One aim of the Peace and Justice Initiative is to encourage the national adoption of laws under which crimes against humanity, genocide and war crimes can be prosecuted.

 The Peace and Justice Initiative focuses on: